speedment/speedment-doc/pages/speedment_examples.md

 ### Paging
-The following example shows how we can serve request for pages from a GUI or similar applications.
+The following example demonstrates how to serve request for pages from a GUI or similar applications.
 The page number (starting with page = 0) and ordering will be given as parameters:
 ``` java
     private List<Film> getPage(int page, Comparator<Film> comparator) {
         log("getPage(" + page + ", " + comparator + ")");